-tabTV's video playlists solve the discovery drudgery and curation frustration at services like YouTube - so sit back and relax with the best progressive auteur in the mediasphere.
-Artsy, edgy and snarky, tabTV brings a recognizable artistic vision for those who worship culture jamming, liberal political tropes, art and indie-rock, mature themes, creativity, intellectual hacking, and witty banter.
+tabTV's video playlists solve the discovery drudgery and curation frustration at services like YouTube - so sit back and relax with curated videos from across the web.
+Artsy, edgy and snarky, tabTV brings a recognizable artistic vision for those who worship culture jamming, liberal political tropes, art and indie-rock, mature themes, intellectual hacking, and witty banter.

 tabTV is a diversified entertainment and information resource devoted to uncovering and purveying the very best of pop culture as well as providing insightful analysis and cultural forensics to reveal and demystify contemporary media memes. tabTV blends the edgy, the fresh, and the cult with music, animation and short subject to produce a very toned and experiential genre that defines tabTV.